eugenesan/android_patches/README.md

 Android Patches
 ===============

-Serves as backup of private my local patches, script and stuff.
+Serves as backup of my local android patches, script and stuff.